Here’s the story of a fellow Long Islander, Christopher M. Petillo, who is an experienced elder law attorney:

 - Medicaid Applications (Nursing Home, Home Care, certain assisted living programs)

 I pride myself on being able to use analytical skills to help craft a plan that meets the needs of clients in an ever-changing world.

-Taking the time to understand the facts and circumstances is very important – it can dramatically impact which planning tool works best for them in achieving their goals.
+Taking the time to understand the facts and circumstances is very important – it can dramatically impact which planning tool works best for achieving the client’s goals.

 Has your business won any awards?